 Lymphedema is a frequent side-effect of lymph node damage and/or removal during cancer therapy, affecting approximately 30%-40% of patients.
 Our therapists are trained in Combined Decongestive Therapy for lymphatic swelling, and have experience dealing with a range of other swelling conditions including venous insufficiency and non-specific swelling.
 Learn more about our lymphedema treatment and prevention services here.

 Why Choose Toronto Physiotherapy?

 - We have an experienced and knowledgeable team.

-- Our therapists have received specialized training in cancer rehabilitation, are certified in Combined Decongestive Therapy (CDT), and are also certified lymphedema Compression Garment Authorizers for the Ontario Assistive Devices Grant Program (a service we provide free of charge).
+- Our therapists have received specialized training in cancer rehabilitation, are certified in Combined Decongestive Therapy (CDT), and are also certified lymphedema Compression Garment Authorizers for the Ontario Assistive Devices Grant Program.

 - We have pelvic floor, orthopedic, and neuroloic physiotherapists on staff that can support your rehabilitation.

 - All our services are provided in private treatment rooms, and are one-on-one for the full duration with a registered therapist.